Tswings/QDAMR4QA/README.md

 python QD_comp.py		# QD2 for comparison questions
 ```

-5. Follow this paper <a href="https://github.com/shmsw25/DecompRC">DecompRC</a> to answer all sub-questions and predict the final answer.
+5. Follow <a href="https://github.com/shmsw25/DecompRC">DecompRC</a> to answer all sub-questions and predict the final answer.

 ## Citation